marianonamoroso/kubernetes/ckad/README.md

        k run temp --image=busybox --rm -it -n pyf -- sh
        ```
        ```
-       wget -O- <CLUSTER_IP>:80 # if you any problem, please restart your coredns deployment: k rollout restart deployment coredns --namespace kube-system exit
+       wget -O- <CLUSTER_IP>:80 # if you have any problem, please restart your coredns deployment and try it again: k rollout restart deployment coredns --namespace kube-system exit
        ```
       </details>